Hi-tech Retail Joseph Warner's post

 Let’s start by looking at what IoT devices are and their role in retail.
 In short, an IoT device connects to the internet and captures and transmits data while interacting with the environment in near real-time.
 Examples of IoT devices commonly found in retail environments include temperature & humidity sensors, cameras, barcode scanners, door sensors, and more.
 These devices generate a wealth of data insights, such as, product touch, and sales lift, from analytics and processing by business intelligence (BI) software.

 Consider this scenario: an IoT camera tracks foot traffic into a store, and facial recognition software determines the demographic makeup of people who visit the display.
 IoT devices have gained significant popularity retail because they are a cost-effective way to amass a wealth of data about customers, products, and promotions.
-This data enables better strategic decisions to create demand that increases foot traffic, basket size, and revenue per square footage.
+This data enables better strategic decisions to create demand that increases foot traffic, basket size, and revenue per square footage in your retail store.
 For a deeper dive into IoT and big data in general, check out chapter 5 in our Big Data Series.

 7 benefits of IoT in Retail